 - Captain Ersatz:

 - Good Old Fisticuffs: Marty's main attack.
+Time the punch just right, and Marty will deal more damage.

 - Narm Charm: The game aims for this, deliberately hewing close to its Saturday morning inspiration for an endless barrage of cheese.